ajitrajasekharan/bert_vector_clustering/README.md

   *BIO-SPECIES BIO-SPECIES BIO-SPECIES BIO BIO BIO BIO BIO BIO BIO*

   The descriptors "cat dog cow horse" are typically the predictions for a masked word in a sentence.
-The results are all bio/speices or bio capturing the entity type of the masked word.
+The results are all BIO-SPECIES or BIO capturing the entity type of the masked word.
 Refer to the medium post link above for more details

 # License